RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 chown root:ossec /var/ossec/active-response/bin/yara.sh
 ```

-- Change the file integrity monitoring settings to monitor `/tmp` in real time.
+- Change the file integrity monitoring settings to monitor `/tmp` in real-time.
 This change can be done in `/var/ossec/etc/ossec.conf`

 ```xml
   <syscheck>